taylorepskamp/half-calf/README.md

 ## Challenges

-- Implementing am charts and triggering a refresh with state
+- Implementing/customizing am charts and refreshing the graph with state changes
 - Updating the calculations with each addition to caffeine list
 - Working with bootstrap for the first time